Nikola Tesla: Childhood

+Youth

-The next year Tesla evaded conscription into the Austro-Hungarian Army in Smiljan by running away southeast of Lika to Tomingaj, near Gračac.
+The next year, Tesla evaded conscription into the Austro-Hungarian Army in Smiljan by running away to Tomingaj, a village in the southeast of Lika, near Gračac.
 There he explored the mountains wearing hunter's garb.
 Tesla said that this contact with nature made him stronger, both physically and mentally.
 He enrolled at the Imperial-Royal Technical College in Graz in 1875 on a Military Frontier scholarship.
 Tesla passed nine exams (nearly twice as many as required) and received a letter of commendation from the dean of the technical faculty to his father, which stated, "Your son is a star of first rank."
 At Graz, Tesla was fascinated by the lectures on electricity presented by professor Jakob Pöschl.
-But by his third year he was failing in school and never graduated, leaving Graz in December 1878.
+But by his third year, he was failing in school and never graduated, leaving Graz in December 1878.
 One biographer suggests Tesla was not studying and may have been expelled for gambling and womanizing.